pegonma/venir-labopp/en.md

 ---
 title: How to come from ...
-description: Indicates how to get to the math lab "Paul Painlevé" of University of Lille from various starting points.
+description: Indicates how to get to the school of engineering "Polytech Lille" from various starting points.
 layout: goto
 lang: en
 edit: edit this page